n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zQsE1qojRRA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-If you are also interested in installing the Real-Time Dog Breed Classification Demo jump to [How to install and run the Real-Time Dog Breed Classification?].
+If you are also interested in installing the Real-Time Dog Breed Classification Demo jump to [How to install and run the Real-Time Dog Breed Classification?](#how-to-install-and-run-the-real-time-dog-breed-classification).

 ## How does a Neural Network work?